 This draws on self-awareness and ourselves in relation to others.
 Not to dilute our autonomy, the hallmark of a professional (WFOT, 2007), but to be shrewd as we define our role and determine what actions would have the biggest impact on the occupational opportunities for displaced people.

 As we sift through practice options, we include questions of leverage:

 - what would have the biggest impact,

 The resulting wide array of practices rightly reflects diverse priorities and contexts.

-However depth is also to be expected over time because leveraging practice is to verify, consolidate, and build on ‘what works’ as a precursor to sustainability and scale.
+Leveraging practice is to verify, consolidate, and build on ‘what works’ over time as a precursor to sustainability and scale.